 Ownership Disclosure: None

-Even now, the number one jersey has been retired by the St. Louis Cardinals in his honor, which makes sense given his impact for the team over two decades between the ’80s and ’90s.
+Even now, the number one jersey has been retired by the St. Louis Cardinals in his honor, which makes sense given his impact on the team over two decades between the ’80s and ’90s.

 A lack of MVP accolades is one small chink in the armor if you’re really looking for flaws, but ‘The Wizard’ is still regarded as the greatest defensive shortstop of all time by many of his peers.